light0x00/lighty/README.en.md

 Lighty is implemented based on the Multiple Reactors pattern and has the following features:

-- **100% lock-less**: Lighty's I/O processing is completely lock-free throughout the entire process, thanks to techniques such as thread stack isolation, inter-components asynchronous communication, and thread binding.
+- **100% lock-free**: Lighty's I/O processing is completely lock-free throughout the entire process, thanks to techniques such as thread stack isolation, inter-components asynchronous communication, and thread binding.
 - **Pipeline**: Based on the object behavioral pattern, Lighty provides extremely strong extensibility.
 - **Thread pool separation**: Supports Event-Loop and Pipeline using their own independent thread pools, and can specify the execution thread of each phase in the Pipeline on a 1-to-1 basis.
 - **Load balancing**: Channels are assigned to Reactors using specific load balancing policies.